Last updated on December 15, 2023

 Good pump spells are often better when targeting good creatures.
 Adeline, Resplendent Cathar, Atarka, World Render, or any creature equipped with Dragon Throne of Tarkir are just a few of the many great creatures to target.

 Make sure your creatures have great keywords to maximize your pump spells abilities.
 Divinity of Pride, Kalemne, Disciple of Iroas, and Etrata, the Silencer are options to maximize your pump spells’ potency.

 Having gone through that, are you pumped for pump spells?
 You may be wondering, “what about this pump spell?”
 I didn’t want to bore you all with the “1,000 pump spells of MTG” (editor’s note: Thank you).
-I’ve made my choices for what I believe are the best pump spells in each color, and I hope it helps you in your deckbuilding.
+I’ve made my choices for what I believe are the best pump spells in Magic, and I hope it helps you in your deckbuilding.

 Did I miss any temporary pump effects?
 Which do you use to beef up your creatures?
 Feel free to leave a comment below or over on the Draftsim Twitter.